molnupiravir-faky/Shutdown_timer/README.md

 > 🤖 **This application was entirely created by [Claude AI](https://claude.ai) (Anthropic).**

-💡 Ideated, directed, and shipped by [@molnupiravir-faky](https://github.com/molnupiravir-faky) — no coding knowledge required.
+💡 Ideated, directed, and shipped by [@molnupiravir-faky](https://github.com/molnupiravir-faky).

 ---